-4f.
-11 Contracts below £20,000
+Contracts below £20,000

 - 4f.
-13 Where the estimated value or the amount of a proposed contract is below £20,000 and provision has been made in the Council's annual budget for such expenditure, the Head of Service concerned will have the authority to enter into any such contract provided they are satisfied that the Council is receiving value for money. - 4f.
-14 The Council will evaluate such contracts on the basis of the offer which offers the Council value for money.
+13 Where the estimated value or the amount of a proposed contract is below £20,000 and provision has been made in the Council's annual budget for such expenditure, the Service Manager concerned shall have the authority to enter into any such contract provided they are satisfied that the Council is receiving value for money. - 4f.
+14 The Council shall evaluate such contracts on the basis of the offer which: - i. is the most economically advantageous to the Council based on the criteria outlined in the Horsham Procurement Code, or. - ii. offers the lowest price.